 The court only comes into play as a last resort or if someone questions the fairness of the arbitration program.
 At that stage, provided you win your case, you can get a replacement car or a refund along with costs and expenses that include lawyers’ fees.
 The same doesn’t hold true for arbitration, although you should still think carefully about hiring a lawyer if you have to go through that process.
 You can be sure the automaker will have paid experts on its side.

 How to Avoid Picking a Used Lemon

-A CARFAX Vehicle History Report can disclose title issues like that when you’re shopping for a pre-owned car or truck.
-However, more than two-thirds of all states don’t require any special title branding for lemons.
+A Carfax Vehicle History Report can disclose title issues when you’re shopping for a pre-owned car or truck.
+However, more than two-thirds of states don’t require any special title branding for lemons.
 This means that you should pay attention to the parts of the Vehicle History Report that show a car’s ownership and service records.
 If you see the manufacturer has owned the car after it had been purchased by an individual, or if there are three or four repairs for the same issue in a short period of time, those are major red flags that could end up costing you a lot of green in the future.

 - How to File a Complaint About Your Car

 - What Happens to Stolen Cars

 If you have questions about this story, please contact us at Editors@carfax.com